lrnv/Copulas.jl/README.md

 # What is this package ?

-This packages aims at bringing into native Julia most of the standard copula code that is yet unavailable in native Julia.
+This packages aims at bringing into native Julia most of the standard copula features: random number generation, fitting, construction mutlivariate distributions that are copula-based, etc. while complying with the `Distributions.jl` API.

 Usually, people that use and work with copulas turn to R and not Julia to work, because of the amaising package `copula` that is available there.

-However, I beleive that this package, while still maintained correclty today, is quite old and rotting, full of heavily optimized and obscure C code..
-This is an attempt to provide a very fast, relaliable and maintainable copula implmentation in Julia, that would embrace the Julian way (and, in particular, the possiblity to work with arbitrary type of floats like `Float32` for speed, `BigFLoats` or `DoubleFloats` or `MultiFloats`), correct SIMD'sation, etc.
+This R package, while still perfectly maintained and updated today, is full of obscured, heavily opitmized, fast `C` code, and obsure, heavily optimized slow `R` code.
+This is an attempt to provide a very fast, relaliable and maintainable copula implementation in native Julia (in particular, type-agnostic so it'll work with arbitrary type of floats like `Float32` for speed, `BigFloats` or `DoubleFloats` or `MultiFloats` for precision), with correct SIMD'sation, etc.

-Morover, we want and try to implement the `Copula` objects and the `SklarDist` objects to comply fully with the `Distributions.jl` API.
-Somehting like this should work :
+All the exported types are `Distributions` from `Distributions.jl`.
+Two of them are of most importance:

+- `Copula` : this is an abstract mother type for all our copulas.
+- `SklarDist` : Allows to construct a multivariate distribution by specifying the copula and the marginals, through Sklar theorem.

+The API we implemented contains random number generations, cdf and pdf evaluations, and the `fit` function from `Distributions.jl`.
+Something like this is possible:

 ```julia
 using Distributions, Random